Bleuje/interactive-physarum/README.md

 #### Crediting:
 Work derived from mxsage's 36 points (https://www.sagejenson.com/36points/) but with a different implementation.
 Before studying mxsage's code I already had a physarum simulation implementation.
 I modified my implementation to use the most important features of their algorithm.
-I'm using atomic counters on pixels and this is different.
+I am using atomic counters on pixels and this is different.
 No fragment or vertex shader, only compute shader.
-I'm using the set of parameters from 36 Points.
+I am using the set of parameters from 36 Points.
 Some work well, some don't, I had to tune stuff.
 Currently, 17 points that seem to work quite well are used.

 The license from 36 points is reproduced here.